How to Get a Divorce in California and Do It Successfully

 External costs are costs incurred to other persons or entities as part of the divorce in California.

-Here are examples of external costs you may incur during a divorce in California
+Here are examples of external costs you may incur during a divorce

 While this is not an exclusive list, the most common external costs are: